If you’re looking to plant native vegetation in 2023 October and November is the time to get your seedling orders in.

 - Deep ripping – this increases the speed seedlings can grow deep roots, and helps them to get past compaction layers below the surface

 - Mounding – is your revegetation site in a wet or salty area?

 There are some great online resources when it comes to identifying species found in the local area:

-- provides open access to Australia’s biodiversity data.
+- Atlas of Living Australia provides open access to Australia’s biodiversity data.
 Sign up and get a list of recorded species in the area.

 - Wheatbelt NRM site preparation article

 Alternatively, our team has a wealth of knowledge when it comes to plantings.
 If any Wheatbelt landholders need more information about revegetation and seedling orders contact us on 9670 3100 or email firstname.lastname@example.org.

 This project is supported through funding from the Australian Government’s National Landcare Program.